arjunvinaayak/kavithaenair.github.io/emojiHeatmapper/getStarted.md

 #### How to use the app

-On launching the app the user is presented with the search bar and a empty map.
+On launching the app the user is presented with the search bar and an empty map.
 When the user enters the emoji, then the points appear on the map as per the usage of that particular emoji in twitter.